Convenient Care Without Leaving Home

 - Have a list of current medications

-- Prepare any questions you have for your physician ahead of the visit
+- Prepare any questions you have for your physician before the visit

-- Ask your physician to clarify anything you don’t understand or need repeated
+- Ask your physician to explain anything you don’t understand or need repeated

 - Consider having a family member or friend join you during the visit to take notes, raise any concerns and serve as a second set of ears.